Acupuncture for Pain

 Pain can range from mild, localized discomfort to agony.
 It has both physical and emotional components.
 It may be contained to a discrete area, as in an injury, or it can be more diffuse, as in disorders like fibromyalgia.
 Pain is mediated by specific nerve fibers that carry the pain impulses to the brain.
 Pain is present in various conditions such back and neck pain, osteoarthritis/knee pain, menstrual pain, and headaches, including migraines.
 Acupuncture therapy is always a first line treatment for the treatment of pain and/or the underlying condition when appropriate.

 How does acupuncture work for pain relief?

-Acupuncture treatments works on two fronts: treating the root causes of the pain and alleviating the pain itself.
+Acupuncture treatments work on two fronts: treating the root causes of the pain and alleviating the pain itself.
 Pain relief with acupuncture comes from inactivating the source of pain by modulating endorphin levels.
 Needling affects the cerebrospinal fluid concentrations of the naturally-occurring opiate substances acting at the spinal level or within the brain.

 - Natural Opioid Substances Activation – needling increases circulation and relaxes tense muscles.